 So Many Buildings, So Little Design

 Architects only design about 65% of commercial buildings and 2% of houses in the U.S. The 65% includes all the building types -- hospitals, museums, universities -- that require Architects, both by law and by their complexity.
 The 2% of houses just contain all the rich people.
-The rest of the world's buildings are designed by engineers or builders.
-Nothing against those them, but you shouldn't ask an engineer or a carpenter to design a building any more than you should hire an Architect to size steel beams or hang a door.
+All the rest of the world's buildings are designed by builders, owners, or engineers.
+Nothing against them, but you shouldn't ask an engineer or a carpenter to design a building any more than you should hire an Architect to size steel beams or hang a door.

 Why Don't Architects Design More of Our Buildings?

-The easy answer it that Architects are too snotty to design strip malls and warehouses and tract houses.
+The easy answer is that Architects are too snotty to design strip malls and warehouses and tract houses.
 There's a lot of truth to this.
 My own website recently featured a reel of my work lovingly set to cello music.
 What's snottier than Bach for cello?
-But the bigger issue is simply money.
+But the real answer is money.

 Design services are structured for large, complex buildings.
 Our standard AIA agreement is for the production of dozens of sheets of drawings, hundreds of pages of specifications, and a contract that will choke a lawyer.
-Consequently, it takes a lot of time to produce all this stuff, which means a lot of money.
-Throw liability insurance and consulting fees for engineering on top and the margins in Architecture, even on a good project, are lousy.
-I will typically spend two years designing and overseeing the construction of a building, employing ten years of training, fifteen of experience, and assuming unlimited legal liability for the outcome for rest of my life.
-Then realtor steps in and spends two months selling the thing and we walk away with roughly the same amount of money I did.
+Consequently, it takes a lot of time to produce all this stuff, which means a lot of money invested.
+Throw liability insurance and consulting fees on top and the margins in Architecture, even on a good project, are lousy.
+I will typically spend two years designing and overseeing the construction of a building, employing ten years of training, fifteen of experience, and I will assume unlimited legal liability for the thing for rest of my life.
+Then realtor will step in, spend a few weeks selling it and walk away with roughly the same amount of money I did.
 So lots of work simply doesn't pay enough for me to take on.